arvimal/Python-Back-to-basics/README.md

  '/home/vimal/.ipython']
 ```

 4. Upon finding the module in any of the paths, the python interpreter loads it into memory and create an object.
+It stops at the first occurrence of the module.=
-5. It creates a name in the current namespace which points to the object in memory.
+5. The interpreter creates a name in the current namespace which points to the object in memory.
-6. The name in the current namespace can be used to access the available methods.
+6. The name in the current namespace can be used to access the object's available methods.

 **NOTE:** The `del` builtin can be used to delete the name in the current namespace.
 As always, once the references are null, the objects in memory would be garbage collected.